scheinerman/SimpleGraphRepresentations.jl/README.md

 ## Permutation graphs

-Create permutation graphs from one or two permutations.
+Create permutation graphs from one or two `Permutation` objects.

 + `PermutationGraph(p,q)` creates a permutation graph in which there is an edge from `u` to `v` iff `(p[u]-p[v])*(q[u]-q[v])<0`.